Nord Stream pipelines sabotage: Germany

 In August 2024 media reported that in June German authorities issued a European arrest warrant for a Ukrainian national Volodymyr Z. living near Warsaw suspected of having used the yacht Andromeda together with two others to sabotage the Nord Stream pipeline.
 Spokesperson Wolfgang Büchner said that the investigation is conducted in accordance with the law, that it has "top priority" and that the arrest warrant would not change "the fact that Russia is waging an illegal war of aggression against Ukraine" and that Germany's "support for Ukraine would remain steadfast".

 In August 2025, a 49-year-old Ukrainian man was arrested by carabinieri in San Clemente, Italy, on suspicion of leading the sabotage of the Nord Stream pipelines.
 The international arrest warrant issued by German investigators charged him with anti-constitutional sabotage.
 Some sources identified the suspect as a former officer of the Armed Forces of Ukraine.
 According to the arrest warrant, the team led by the man comprised a skipper, four divers and an explosives expert, and detonated at least four explosive charges consisting of a mixture of hexogen (RDX) and octogen (HMX) with a weight of 14 to 27 kilograms each in a depth of 70 to 80 meters.
+On 22 August, he refused a request for extradition by German authorities.
 On 16 September, a court in Bologna approved the suspect's extradition to Germany.
 On 15 October, the Supreme Court of Cassation in Rome blocked his extradition to Germany.
+On 19 November, Italy's highest court approved the extradition.
+On 23 January 2026 Germany's Federal Court of Justice rejected his claim of immunity.
+Oberlandesgericht Hamburg indicted him, changing the charge from unconstitutional sabotage to war crime.

 As of September 2025 seven suspects including former members of a private diving school in Kyiv, have been identified, one of whom has died.
 They allegedly sailed the Andromeda a yacht they had rented with forged identity documents from Rostock to near Bornholm.

 On 17 October 2025 a Polish court released Volodymyr Z. denying an extradition request from Germany, that had issued a European arrest warrant in August 2024 against Volodymyr Z.

+In September 2026, a Croatian court approved Ukrainian scuba diver Volodymyr Zhuravlov's extradition to Germany over his alleged involvement in sabotaging the Nord Stream 1 and Nord Stream 2 pipelines.